LibraryCarpentry/lc-curation-workflows/_episodes/01-dqr.md

 The DQR involves a review of the files in the compendium, of the documentation that accompanies the files, and in-depth review of the data and the code (see separate episodes in this lesson for each).
 These review categories and their associated tasks do not necessarily happen in a linear fashion.

-> ## Committing to Data Quality Review
+> ## Spotlight: Committing to Data Quality Review
 >
-> An article published in the International Journal of Digital Curation in 2014 explains what a data quality review entails, who is positioned to carry out such a review, and what it means to commit to such a review.
+> An article published in the *International Journal of Digital Curation* in 2014 explains what a data quality review entails, who is positioned to carry out such a review, and what it means to commit to such a review.
 The article examines the review practices of three domain-specific data archives and three general data repositories, finding that general data repositories fall short of full data quality review and that long-standing data archives, particularly in the social sciences, implement many review activities, but typically not code review.
 >
 >The article argues that commitment to data quality review is a community effort, involving researchers, academic libraries, scholarly journals, and others: “the stakeholders and caretakers of scientific materials, such as data and code, must share the responsibility of meeting the challenges of data quality review in order to ensure that data, documentation, and code are of the highest quality so as to be independently understandable for informed reuse, in the long term.
 The commitment to data quality review, however, has to involve the entire research community.”
 >
 > Peer, L., Green, A., & Stephenson, E. (2014).
 Committing to data quality review. *International Journal of Digital Curation, 9*(1). [http://doi.org/10.2218/ijdc.v9i1.317](http://doi.org/10.2218/ijdc.v9i1.317)
 {: .callout}

-> ## Food for Thought About Review
+> ## Discussion: Food for Thought About Review
 >
 > Roger Peng, an advocate of reproducible research, argues that articles that have passed the reproducibility review ‘convey the idea that a knowledgeable individual has reviewed the code and data and was capable of producing the results claimed by the author.
 In cases in which questionable results are obtained, reproducibility is critical to tracking down the “bugs” of computational science.’
 >